A small regular amount of gift- aided giving will help to maintain this parish resource for when you or others need it.

 The local church is financially maintained by personal giving and not by any central body.
 Please consider regular gift-aided giving and keep the amount under review.

 On the income side, we receive an amount from historic charitable trusts and an almost identical amount is paid out by us to local and international charities which we support.
-Apart from fees for funerals, weddings and so on, all of which are fixed nationally and not within our gift to change, all other income is from the people of St. James’ whether a regular member of the congregation or not, through direct giving or fund-raising activities such as our coffee mornings.
+Apart from fees for funerals, weddings and so on, all of which are fixed by Parliament and not within our gift to change, all other income is from the people of St. James’ whether a regular member of the congregation or not, through direct giving or fund-raising activities such as our coffee mornings.
 We also rely heavily on volunteer labour.

 Any notion that the church is well off and doesn’t need financial help to keep it open is very wide of the mark.
 With a medieval building to maintain, heat, light and insure, we are always grateful for donations and legacies.